Pakz001/html5examples/Games/populous/Readme.md

 Undo:<br>
 The unlimited undo system is a copy of the map array.
 This with a extra dimension for the undo depth.<br>
 Every time a change is made.
 The previous data before being changed is stored in the undo array.
 When doing a undo.
 The last changed data is restored to its previous value.
 I think with the array system(sparse) Only the changed data is stored, conserving memory.<br><br>

+<br><br>
+Notes<br>
+I think I need a height map system for this. a additional multidimenional array that holds a height value per cell position.<br>
+tests: do i need to convert each height to a tile map layer?